 Escuela Mill Creek serves the students and parents south of the river and Millwoods.
 The district will provide busing for students within our areas, that are outside of the maximum walking distance.
 There are currently over 300 students enrolled who come from all over the city for this special program.
-We currently lease a few classrooms to in-school day care and our pre-school Caminitos program.
+We currently lease a few classrooms to in-school day care.
 The school is vibrant with the many different cultures that have come together for the common purpose of learning Spanish.

 International Spanish Academy